indeedeng/status/README.md

 Constructing dependencies for various services is easy.
 Simply extend the `PingableDependency` and implement the ping method.
 If the ping method throws an exception, then the status of the dependency will be failing.
-The amount it affects the service is dependent upon the severity specified in the constructor.
-REQUIRED dependencies will cause the application to report an OUTAGE.
-STRONG will report a MAJOR status, WEAK will report a MINOR, and NONE will not change the state.

 ```java
 import com.indeed.status.core.PingableDependency